 Commentary by cemetery professionals here

-For information to ensure ongoing care of your companion animal in the event that you die before your pet, visit our page on Pet Trusts.
+To ensure the ongoing care of your companion animal in the event of your death, visit our page on Pet Trusts.